 All investments in the Company involve risk.
-The risks set out below refer to the main risks factors for each Sub-Fund.
-"General" risks are those risks applicable to all Sub-Funds.
-"Specific Risks" are particularly relevant as defined under the investment objective and policy for each Sub-Fund.
+The risks set out below refer to the main risks factors for each Sub-fund.
+"General" risks are those risks applicable to all Sub-funds.
+"Specific Risks" are particularly relevant as defined under the investment objective and policy for each Sub-fund.
 Potential investors should consider the following risk factors before investing in the Company:

-26.2 General
+26.1 General

-- 26.2.1 An investment in one or more of the Sub-funds will involve exposure to those risks normally associated with investment in fixed interest securities, stocks and shares.
-As such, the price of shares and the income from them can go down as well as up and an investor may not get back the amount they have invested.
+- 26.1.1 An investment in one or more of the Sub-funds will involve exposure to those risks normally associated with investment in fixed interest securities, stocks and shares.
+As such, the price of shares and the income from them can go down as well as up and an investor may not get back the amount they invested.
 There is no assurance that investment objectives of any Sub-fund will actually be achieved.
-The ACD does not guarantee any yield or return on capital in any Sub-Fund. - a) In addition, the values, in pounds sterling terms, of investments that are not denominated in pounds sterling may rise and fall purely on account of exchange rate fluctuations, which will have a related effect on the price of shares.

-- b) Shares in all the Sub-funds should generally be regarded as long-term investments.
+The ACD does not guarantee any yield or return on capital in any Sub-fund. - a) In addition, the values, in the base currency denomination of each Share Class, of investments that are not denominated in the base currency of the Share Class, may rise and fall purely on account of exchange rate fluctuations, which will have a related effect on the price of Shares. - b) Shares in all the Sub-funds should generally be regarded as long-term investments.
 Details of specific risks that apply to particular Sub-funds are set out in Appendix 1. - c) Charges in respect of certain Sub-funds may be taken against capital rather than income.
-This may constrain capital growth of the Sub-fund in question and will be detailed in Appendix 1 if applicable. - d) Where a preliminary charge or a redemption charge is imposed, a shareholder who realises their shares may not (even where there has been no fall in the value of underlying investments) realise the amount originally invested. - e) Where no dilution adjustment is charged to investments in or out of the Sub-fund the effect of these purchases or sales could have a dilution effect on the Sub-fund which may reduce performance.
+This may constrain capital growth of the Sub-fund in question and will be detailed in Appendix 1 if applicable. - d) Where a preliminary charge or a redemption charge is imposed, a shareholder who realises their Shares may not (even where there has been no fall in the value of underlying investments) realise the amount originally invested. - e) Where no dilution adjustment is charged to investments in or out of a Sub-fund the effect of these purchases or sales could have a dilution effect on the Sub-fund which may reduce performance.

-26.3 Counterparty and Settlement
+26.2 Counterparty and Settlement

-26.3.1 The Sub-funds will be exposed to credit risk on parties with whom it trades and will also bear the risk of settlement default.
+26.2.1 The Sub-funds will be exposed to credit risk on parties with whom it trades and will also bear the risk of settlement default.

-26.4 Custody
+26.3 Custody

-26.4.1 There may be a risk of loss where the assets of the Sub-fund are held in custody that could result from the insolvency, negligence or fraudulent action of a custodian or sub-custodian.
+26.3.1 There may be a risk of loss where the assets of the Sub-fund are held in custody that could result from the insolvency, negligence or fraudulent action of a custodian or sub-custodian.

-26.5 Currency Exchange Rates
+26.4 Currency Exchange Rates

-26.5.1 Currency fluctuations may adversely affect the value of a Sub-fund's investments and the income thereon and, depending on a shareholder's currency of reference, currency fluctuations may reduce investment gains or income, or increase investments losses in some cases significantly.
+26.4.1 Currency fluctuations may adversely affect the value of a Sub-fund's investments and the income thereon and, depending on a shareholder's currency of reference, currency fluctuations may reduce investment gains or income, or increase investment losses, in some cases significantly.

-26.6 Inflation and Interest Rates
+26.5 Inflation and Interest Rates

-26.6.1 The real value of any returns that an investor may receive from the Sub-fund could be affected by interest rates and inflation over time.
+26.5.1 The real value of any returns that an investor may receive from the Sub-fund could be affected by interest rates and inflation over time.
 If inflation falls or remains low, the yields on short-term inflation-linked securities will fall or remain low.

-26.7 Liquidity
+26.6 Liquidity

-26.7.1 In certain circumstances a Sub-fund may be invested in assets which cannot be liquidated in a timely manner at a reasonable price.
-This may impact the value of shares in a Subfund and the ability to redeem.
+26.6.1 In certain circumstances a Sub-fund may be invested in assets which cannot be liquidated in a timely manner at a reasonable price.
+This may impact the value of Shares in a Sub-fund and the ability to redeem.

-26.8 Management Risk
+26.7 Management Risk